mukmaster/Solitaire/README.md

 # Solitaire
-Code demo for solitaire game

-Consists of three classes:
+Code demo for solitaire game, consisting of of three Java classes:

     GameActivity containing & displaying an instance of BoardView